Yemen's Houthis start redeployment in Hodeidah as part of U.N. deal

 Retired Dutch general Patrick Cammaert, the head of a United Nations advance team charged with monitoring the ceasefire, arrived in Hodeidah this week.

-Under the deal, international monitors are to be deployed in Hodeidah and a Redeployment Coordination Committee including both sides, chaired by Cammaert, will oversee implementation.
+Under the deal, international monitors are to be deployed in Hodeidah and a Redeployment Coordination Committee (RCC) including both sides, chaired by Cammaert, will oversee implementation.
 The committee started its meetings this week.

 A U.N. source said the Houthi forces, which control the city and its strategic port, had started to redeploy overnight.